How to Stop Romanticizing Alcohol

 2. ALCOHOL IS A THREAT TO OUR HEALTH

-I sure as hell didn’t know this when I was guzzling bottle service at that club like it was water or sharing a bottle (or—seven bottles) of wine with a friend or significant other.
+It’s also a Group 1 carcinogen, which puts it in the same class as arsenic, asbestos, and formaldehyde.
+I sure as hell didn’t know this when I was guzzling bottle service at the club like it was water or sharing a bottle (or—seven bottles) of wine with a friend or significant other.

 If there’s anything I’ve learned over the last few years, it’s that health truly is wealth.
 Without it, we can’t experience life to its fullest and step into our full power and potential.
+It’s the cornerstone of everything.
+It’s not something to be haphazardly toyed with or taken for granted.
+We’ve been convinced of the dangers of cigarettes, so why is alcohol still slipping under the radar?

 Never feel bad for standing up for your body and treating it with respect.
 With every good choice you make for it, it’s thanking you and will repay you with good health, vitality, and resilience.